robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

        Should be Equal   3   4
        Log   this message is NOT logged

+The `robot:no-continue-on-failure` does not change the treatment of continuable keywords, those are still continuable, despite the tag.

 These tags also influence continue-on-failure in FOR loops.
 The below test case will execute the test 10 times, no matter if